 The workshop provided key invited industry, researcher, funder and policymaker stakeholders the opportunity to interact directly with researchers and each other, be updated on latest research developments and provide input into the future of the UK RISC to ensure it will achieve its goals.

-More about the workshop can be found in the event booklet and summary report via the links towards the end of this page.
+More about the workshop can be found in the event booklet at the link below.